 Researchers have demonstrated that the frequency of daily hassles is actually a better predictor of both physical and psychological health than are life change units.
-In a well-known study of San Francisco residents, the frequency of daily hassles was found to be more strongly associated with physical health problems than were life change events (DeLongis, Coyne, Dakof, Folkman, & Lazarus, 1982).
-In addition, daily minor hassles, especially interpersonal conflicts, often lead to negative and distressing mood states (Bolger, DeLongis, Kessler, & Schilling, 1989).
+In a wellknown study of San Francisco residents, the frequency of daily hassles was found to be more strongly associated with physical health problems than were life change events (DeLongis et al., 1982).
+In addition, daily minor hassles, especially interpersonal conflicts, often lead to negative and distressed mood states (Bolger et al., 1989).
 Cyber hassles that occur on social media may represent a modern and evolving source of stress.
-In one investigation, social media stress was tied to the loss of sleep in adolescents, presumably because ruminating about social media caused a physiological stress response that increased arousal (van der Schuur, Baumgartner, & Sumter, 2018).
+In one investigation, social media stress was tied to loss of sleep in adolescents, presumably because ruminating about social media caused a physiological stress response that increased arousal (van der Schuur et al., 2018).
 Clearly, daily hassles can add up and take a toll on us both emotionally and physically.